soborg/travToAnki/README.md

 * Verify in your Anki `Mining` deck (or whatever name you selected in the `T2A` menu).

-## Adding a bunch of notes (e.g. all regular notes from a level 16)
+## Adding a bunch of notes

+For example, all regular notes from level 16.

 - Open level 16
 - Click `T2A` menu, then click `Automagic`